Yoinkker/osrs_item_spawn_map/README.md

 ## Architecture

-Three packages share one repo.
-The scraper is an offline data pipeline.
-The frontend and worker serve the live map.

 Scraper: Python CLI that crawls the wiki item spawn list, resolves coordinates and item metadata, downloads item icons into `data/icons/`, and writes `data/spawn_items.json`.
 A local request cache at `data/cache.json` speeds up re-runs.

 Frontend: TypeScript SPA (Vite + Leaflet).
 Loads spawn data and bundled icons, renders markers by plane/map, and persists collected items in `localStorage`.
 In dev, Vite serves spawn JSON and icons from `data/` and proxies worker routes to `:8787`.

 Worker: Cloudflare Worker that proxies wiki map tiles (CORS + rate limiting) and exposes `/api/tile-version` so the frontend can pick the correct tile set.
 Tile versions are cached in KV.
-The worker identifies itself with an honest User-Agent (no Referer spoofing).

 In production, Cloudflare Pages hosts the static frontend (with spawn JSON and icons embedded in `dist/`) and the Worker runs at `VITE_WORKER_URL`.

+## Development

-## Prerequisites
+### Prerequisites

 - Node.js 22
 - pnpm 10
 - uv (Python 3.11)

-## Development

 ```bash
 pnpm install